THE MUSEUM OF CONGRESS AND INQUISITION

-The Museum of the Holy Inquisition and the Congress is one of the museums that has more and more visitors every year.
+The Museum of Congress and Inquisition and the 1congress is one of the museums that has more and more visitors every year.

 In other rooms you can see the torture methods and the instruments used to punish and torture convicted persons.
 One of the main attractions of the museum are the cells hidden in the cellar of the Museum of the Inquisition, which were rediscovered during restoration work.
 In these dark dales, it was impossible for the people trapped to receive family visits and any communication was thus prevented.
 The rooms show life-size figures as far as the executioner, the people employed around the Inquisition.

 On the second floor, you can visit the rooms of the old congress of Peru, where furniture and seats from 1822 can be admired.
 The year also saw the proclamation of the peruvian republic.
 The visit to the Museum of the Inquisition and the Congress takes about an hour and is free.

 Opening Hours: Monday to Sunday, daily from 9 am to 5 pm.

 Homepage: Museo del Congreso y de la Inquisición